skuro/plantuml-mode/README.md

 ```

 With debug enabled, the actual command used to invoke PlantUML is printed into a buffer called `*PLANTUML Messages*`.
 You can inspect that buffer to make sure that PlantUML is properly set up, or use it to supply extra information when opening [issues](https://github.com/skuro/plantuml-mode/issues).

+## Blank previews

+If you are using SVG rendering and `plantuml-preview` shows you an empty buffer, chances are something is wrong with the PlantUML output.
+While inside the preview buffer, hit `C-c C-c` to switch to the textual mode and see if the output is valid SVG.

 # Credits